Oxyenyos/web-proj/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Made Mistakes incorporates photographs from [Unsplash](https://unsplash.com).
+Metoric Teachings incorporates photographs from [Unsplash](https://unsplash.com).